 The Ranch Riding horse should reflect the versatility, attitude, and movement of a working horse.
 The horse’s performance should simulate a horse riding outside the confines of an arena and that of a working ranch horse, with light contact or on a relatively loose rein.
 Horses shall be shown individually, performing the required maneuvers that include the walk, trot, and lope both directions; the extended trot and extended lope in at least one direction; as well as stopping and backing.
 The ranch riding horse should make timely transitions in a smooth and correct manner, as well as display quality of the movement.
 Greenhorn division will not lope.

 Ranch Reining maneuvers should reflect those performed on a ranch during normal work.
 The ranch reining horse should be willfully guided with no apparent resistance.
 Each maneuver may receive plus points or penalty points.
 All deviations from the exact written pattern must be considered a lack of control and therefore a fault that must be marked down according to severity.
 Performance should be credited for smoothness, finesse, attitude, quickness and authority of performing various maneuvers.
 Maneuvers include circles, lead changes, spins, and stops.

 The purpose of the ranch cutting class is to demonstrate the ranch horse’s ability to separate a single cow from the herd and control the cow ideally in the center of the arena with minimal disturbance to the herd.
-Exhibitor will cut one or two cows, based on the division, from the herd and work the cow(s) with the assistance of two turn-back riders and two herd holders.
-For open and amateur divisions, there will be a two minute time limit.
+Exhibitor will cut two cows from the herd and work the cows with the assistance of two turn back riders and two herd holders.
+For all divisions, there will be a two minute time limit.
 Each exhibitor must work two head and has the option of ending their run before the two minute limit or working the full two minutes.
-For youth, there will be a one and one-half minute time limit.
-Each exhibitor may work one or two cows and has the option of ending their run before the one and one-half minute time limit or working the full one and one-half minutes.
 There is no penalty for reining.

 All of the cow work classes are intended to display the working ability of a horse suitable for cow work.
 Exhibitors in the open, amateur and youth divisions are allotted three minutes to complete the work.
 There are three parts to the class: boxing, fence work and roping or circling.
 For ideal cow work, each contestant, upon receiving a cow in the arena, shall hold the cow, demonstrate control of the cow, and contain it on the prescribed end of the arena (boxing).
 After a reasonable amount of time, the contestant shall take the cow down the fence and make at least one turn each way on the fence.
 The first run out for a turn shall be past the half-way mark of the arena.
 All turns down the side shall be completed before reaching the end fence.
 The amateur and youth exhibitor has the option of circling the cow in the middle of the arena in both directions in lieu of roping.
 To circle the cow, the exhibitor will take the cow to an open part of the arena and circle it at least once in each direction (circles).
 Open exhibitors must rope the cow and bring it to a stop.
 In the roping portion of the class, two throws are permitted and the horse will be judged on tracking/rating and stopping the cow.
 It is not necessary that the exhibitor catch to receive a score in the roping portion.
 The catch is legal as long as the cow looks through the loop and the rope pulls tight on any part of the animal’s body except the tail.
 The rope may be tied on or dallied.

-Limited Cow Work:
+Limited Cow Work (Box-Drive-Box-Drive):

 This class has a two-and-a-half minute time limit.
 A breakaway lariat must be used.
 The contestant will enter the herd quietly, rope a cow and drive the cow across the time line, without breaking the honda.
 Once the cow is across the time line, the contestant must dally and break the honda.
 Three attempts to rope the cow are allowed.
 If the honda breaks as a result of another cow running through the rope, the contestant will be allowed to rebuild their loop, and that will be counted as one of their three loops.
 If the contestant has dallied to the horn or holds tension on the rope resulting in the honda breaking prior to the cow crossing the line, that will count as a catch, and the run is complete.
 The rope must be thrown.
 Any attempt by the exhibitor to trap, snare, or collar a cow by holding on to the loop will be cause for disqualification.